ton-community/ton-docs/docs/develop/func/overview.md

 Further this bytecode (actually a tree of cells, like any other data in TON Blockchain) can be used for creating a smart contract in the blockchain or can be run on a local instance of TVM.

+## Local development

+Developing smart contracts on FunC could be more comfortable using resources from Community:
+- IDE plugins

 ## Tutorials

 The best points to start developing using FunC are: